 The Open-Air permanent collection comprises dozens of environmental artworks across the park and gardens.
+Some have been here for centuries and some just a few months.
 It includes sculptures and artworks from leading international artists as well as a collection of Letts’ environmental art.
 Book a Guided Art Tour – CLICK HERE.

 Enjoy the extraordinary park, its rewilding and environmental art online.